 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

-The Chase Ink is the absolute best value business credit card.
+The Chase Ink Preferred is the absolute best value business credit card.

 - The number one reason is the absolutely massive sign-up bonus.
-Normally you can find this card for 100,000 Chase Ultimate Rewards points.
+You’ll get 100,000 Chase Ultimate Rewards points after spending $15,000 within three months of getting the card.
 If you book through the Chase portal, that’s worth $1250 in value on future travel as advertised by Chase.
 However, you can still stretch this value considering the multiple airlines you can transfer your points to.
 The $95 annual fee is not waived for the first year, but I’m going to walk you through why you should still get this card.

 - Amazing perk for business.
-You get 1 point per dollar spent on various, miscellaneous shopping.
-HOWEVER, if you’re a business owner spending money on things like shipping, internet, PPC advertising, Facebook marketing, Google AdWords, YouTube accounts, Instagram, you’ll earn 3 points per dollar.
-That’s up to $150,000 in purchases per year for your business.
+Earn 3 points per $1 on travel of up to $150,000 in combined purchases of shipping purchases, cable services, and advertising purchases (PPC advertising, Facebook marketing, Google AdWords, YouTube accounts, and Instagram).
+All other purchases earn 1 point per $1.
 Quickly doing the mental math, what you spend on PPC or Digital marketing can translate into a tremendous amount of points!

 Chase Transferable Points